OpenTAI/wild-deepfake/README.md

 ## Download
-You can download [here](https://forms.gle/o8vy9Q8fQ5mQZ4Qk6).
-We support both Baidu drive and Google drive.
+You can fill the form [here](https://forms.gle/o8vy9Q8fQ5mQZ4Qk6) to request a copy of the dataset.
+We support both Baidu Drive and Google Drive.